Mỹ Đình National Stadium: 2022 AFF Cup

 According to the Director General of the General Department of Physical Education and Sports, Đặng Hà Việt, maintenance and care work had been carried out regularly in the past month, but the city's weather conditions had made the stadium's pitch not as green as expected.
 Moreover, the AFC had assessed that the Mỹ Đình pitch is still in good condition for competition.
 However, the claim that the pitch's deterioration was due to weather conditions was considered baseless, as the pitch was described to be of good quality when the Vietnamese national team hosted China in the third round of the 2022 FIFA World Cup qualifiers in early 2023.

 On January 4, 2023, Prime Minister Phạm Minh Chính commented on the condition of the stadium, questioning the claim that it was not being exploited.
 In an effort to address the deteriorating condition ahead of the Vietnam–Indonesia match on January 9, the Vietnamese Minister of Culture, Sports and Tourism Nguyễn Văn Hùng on January 6 requested the Rector of Bắc Ninh University of Physical Education to organize a volunteer activity in which its students would clean up the stadium.

+Transfer of management and renovation

+In May 2026, the government of Vietnam approved the transfer of management of the sport complex, including the stadium, from the Ministry of Culture, Sports, and Tourism to the Ministry of National Defence.
+The decision to transfer management is intended to address financial and long-term operating issues and improve the stadium's infrastructure.

+In preparation for the 2026 ASEAN Championship, the government invested roughly 10 billion VND ($380,417 USD) to renovate the stadium.
+The renovation includes new drainage systems, complete reconstruction of the pitch with Zeon Zoysia grass, along with additional repairs and upgrades to the stadium.
+This grass variety is also used at Old Trafford, marking the first complete pitch replacement since the stadium opened in 2003.
+Vietnam hosted its first home game in almost 2 years at My Dinh on July 31, drawing 0-0 with Singapore.
+Despite the match result, many fans were excited and happy to see such renovation for the national stadium.